Salute the Badge: Corporal & Coach

 The squad is a club team, so he’s not paid.
 He volunteers his time while coordinating team tryouts, practices, games, and even paying out of his own pocket so the girls have access to a home gym.

 He coaches his daughter, Kali, and 13 other girls.
-All recognizing the impact he is having.
+All recognize the impact he is having.

 “I love the fun we get to have as a team.
 The teamwork.
 And how much we’ve come together as a team.
 And play good on the court,” said Caddo Middle Magnet basketball player Christaoyn Blake.
 “You really can’t tell that he is a police officer.
 He kinda separates it, so you don’t really know.”